Typical roof inspection steps

 Exterior roof inspection

 Inspectors may perform a roof walk, drone survey, or ground-level visual check.
-Climbing onto a roof without proper safety equipment can be hazardous, which is why homeowners are generally advised not to attempt roof inspections themselves. -
+Because roof access can be hazardous after storms, this page recommends that homeowners avoid attempting roof inspections on their own. -

 Damage evaluation